johngallagher/clean_up_the_mess/README.md

 Let's start by changing the tests to establish this new behaviour.

+[^10]

+Recap.

+We moved in very small steps.

+Every step was measured and designed to keep as many tests passing as possible.

+We did have one failing test for a little while, but even that could have been avoided.

+This is what allows big refactorings!

+We also kept the interface from the old code exactly the same.

+We just created a *new* method that returned a *new* interface.

+Then we swapped it out and in one small commit all the tests pass and we're good.

+This is what good design looks like.
+You're minimising the things that change.

+Any time lots of tests break, it's telling you something.

 ## Change 3: Change to using AWS for firewall blocking and fraud detection